Specified Risk and Your Organisation

 - Level of incidents and how they impact your workforce

 - Your brand perception within the local community

 - Does your organisation have a positive culture towards safety?

 - Media perception

-These proactive measures will help to create a positive approach to safety intervention as well as incident prevention.
-However, should an incident occur from those aforementioned specified risks, you will have a dedicated team of highly experienced and knowledgeable rescue and safety personnel, who have the expertise to effect rescues in testing conditions.
+These proactive measures will help to create a positive approach to safety interventions as well as incident prevention.
+However, should an incident occur from those aforementioned specified risks, you will have a dedicated team of highly experienced and knowledgeable standby rescue personnel, who hold the expertise to effect rescues in testing conditions.